lunakoly/QuickLink/README.md

 denoted by your current cursor location.
 Alternatively, hit double `Shift` and search for the `Copy Line Link` action.

 Unfortunately, the extension
-- can only generate GitHub links now
+- can only generate GitHub or Gitlab links now
 - can not generate links to locally modified files (even if these modifications take place after the current cursor location)

 ---